Political positions of Theodore Roosevelt: Direct election of Senators

 The direct election of senators (which later became the 17th amendment) was an important initiative for progressives of the era, with Roosevelt being among the supporters of the idea.
 He spoke frequently on the campaign trail about the issue and it is included in the 1912 platform of the Progressive Party.

 Taxation and trade

 Roosevelt believed that in his day many of the corporate magnates and powerful trust titans amassed their wealth in ill-gotten ways.
 As such, he viewed the inheritance tax as well as income tax initiatives as an important part of his progressive views.
 He also believed that "free trade" was pernicious, and aligned with other Republicans in his day on the need for tariffs.

 Trade and tariffs

-Generally, Roosevelt favored the policy of the protective tariff.
-However, he saw how destructive the issue was while it ripped the Republican party apart, so he generally stayed away from the topic.
+Roosevelt favored William McKinley's emphasis on the high protective tariff as conducive to economic prosperity and high wages.
+However, as president he saw how destructive the issue was while it ripped the Republican party apart, so he generally stayed away from the topic as president.

-Free trade, however, was an issue that he was an outspoken opponent of.
+He was an outspoken opponent of free trade—that is, zero tariffs.
 He wrote "Thank God I am not a free-trader.
 In this country pernicious indulgence in the doctrine of free trade seems inevitably to produce fatty degeneration of the moral fibre."